Choosing a Surgeon

 The Initial Consultation

 Honesty and transparency are key to any situation in life, especially when it comes to your plastic surgery journey.
-If you decide to book a consultation with a plastic surgeon, there are some important questions you’ll want to ask.
+If you decide to book a consultation with a specialist plastic surgeon, there are some important questions you will want to ask.
 The questions can be divided into two categories: profession and the surgery proceeding you seek.

 Questions About Profession